Randomness and early termination: what makes a game exciting?: Abstract

 \section{Abstract}

-In this short paper, we revisit an open problem posed by \citeauthor*{aldous_website} on the max-entropy win-probability martingale: given two players of equal strength, such that the win-probability is a martingale diffusion, which of these processes has maximum entropy and hence gives the most excitement for the spectators?
-From a stochastic control perspective, the corresponding value function can be characterised by a nonlinear parabolic PDE, for which we show existence and uniqueness of classical solutions.
-We establish key qualitative properties of the solution including concavity, monotonicity, and convergence to a steady state.
-Moreover, we construct convergent numerical approximations, which allow us to highlight the behaviour of the win-probability process in the present case where the match may end early, in contrast to recent work by \citeauthor*{backhoff2023most} where the match always runs the full length.
+In this paper we revisit an open problem posed by \citeauthor*{aldous_website} on the max-entropy win-probability martingale: given two players of equal strength, such that the win-probability is a martingale diffusion, which of these processes has maximum entropy and hence gives the most excitement for the spectators?
+We study a terminal-boundary value problem for the nonlinear parabolic PDE $2\partial_t e(t,x)= \log(-\partial_{xx}e(t,x))$ derived by \citeauthor*{aldous_website} and prove its wellposedness and regularity of its solution by combining PDE analysis and probabilistic tools, in particular the reformulation as a stochastic control problem with restricted control set, which allows us to deduce strict ellipticity.
+We establish key qualitative properties of the solution including concavity, monotonicity, convergence to a steady state for long remaining time and the asymptotic behaviour shortly before the terminal time.
+Moreover, we construct convergent numerical approximations.
+The analytical and numerical results allow us to highlight the behaviour of the win-probability process in the present case where the match may end early, in contrast to recent work by \citeauthor*{backhoff2023most} where the match always runs the full length.

 \no {\bf Keywords: }log diffusion PDE, most uncertain match, stochastic control, classical solution, weak solution, viscosity solution.